PkjMaster/PkjMaster/README.md

 ## Hey there! <img src="https://emojis.slackmojis.com/emojis/images/1536351075/4594/blob-wave.gif" width="25"/>

-I'm **PkjMaster** aka Pedro Augusto a student of the IT area in Brazil.
+I'm **PkjMaster** aka Pedro Augusto a undergraduate student of the Federal University of Campina Grande in Brazil.

-I've concluded the computer technician course on the IF Baiano
+I've concluded the computer technician course on the IF Baiano.

-I'm currently finishing the CS50x course and studying competitive programming.
+I'm currently finishing the CS50x course and studying competitive programming (besides normal classes).

-I'm currently learning C++.

-Some languages i've alread worked are:
+Some languages i've already worked are:

 -Python